andrasnagy-data/programming_basics_practice/README.md

 # programming_basics_practice
+I would like to showcase with the below programs not that I am fluent in either of the libraries I used, but the fact that I can learn and can look up documentation.

-different algorithms & small problems to practice python and the underlying logic;
+Different algorithms & small problems to practice python, the underlying logic and the use of libraries(to make the code more efficient);
 Linear search, Binary search, Fibonacci-dynamic programming solution, blurring an image;
 A small "to-do list" app, which aims to showcase that I can look up documentation and understand the logic of programming;
 basic face recognition using cv2 library;